End-to-End Encryption

 The central verifies the signature, computes the shared secret and session key, then sends an encrypted confirmation to prove it holds the correct session key.

-The plaintext is 16 random bytes encrypted with AES-128-GCM using the derived session key and a random 12-byte nonce.
+The plaintext is a fixed 16-byte marker (BLERPC_CONFIRM_C) encrypted with AES-128-GCM using the derived session key and a random 12-byte nonce.
+The peripheral decrypts it and checks for the exact expected marker, proving both sides hold the same session key.

 Step 4: Peripheral → Central (45 bytes)

-The peripheral decrypts Step 3 to verify the session key, then sends its own encrypted confirmation.
+The peripheral decrypts Step 3, verifies it matches the expected BLERPC_CONFIRM_C marker, then sends its own encrypted confirmation containing BLERPC_CONFIRM_P.

 After the central successfully decrypts Step 4, the handshake is complete and both sides share the same session key.